 We are keenly aware of the trust you place in us, and our responsibility to protect your privacy.
-As part of this responsibility, we let you know what information we collect using cookies when you use our websites, why we collect it and how we use it to improve your experience.
+As part of this responsibility, we let you know what information we collect using cookies and similar technologies when you use our websites, why we collect it and how we use it to improve your experience.

 Cookies are small text files that websites save locally to your computer, which allow sites to store and use information during your visit.
 They can improve your experience when using a website by: